pprunty/motormongo/docs/source/fields.md

 ## GeoJSONField

-The `GeoJSONField` is designed for storing geographical coordinates in GeoJSON format.
+The `GeoJSONField` is designed for storing geographical coordinates in GeoJSON format (longitude, latitude).

 **Parameters:**